robvanmieghem/gominer/README.md

   -v	Show version and exit
 ```

-See what intensity gives you the best hashrate.
+See what intensity gives you the best hashrate, increasing the intensity also increases the stale rate though.

 ## Stratum support